Change picture to:

 so that one video's audio goes only to the left speaker and the other to the right.

-synchronization within a few seconds, then fine-tune it by looking at the G-force plot.
-Watch for
+few seconds of the data, then fine-tune it by looking at the speedometer or G-force plot.
+Watch the

-moment in your video footage.
-If your datalogger captures engine RPM or transmission gear, you can
+in your video footage.
+If your data captured engine RPM or transmission gear, you can also verify

-also verify synchronization by listening to the audio during a gear change, and comparing that to
+synchronization by listening to the audio during a gear change, and comparing that to the timing of